fuma0317/Unit2-ComSci/README.md

 We first focused on English Input System which allows users to type Alphabet in LCD and send it to "English to Binary system".
 Keitaro was mainly in charge of this program.
 The first program which uses two rows.
 One is to show alphabet A to Z, numbers and other one is to show which alphabet or numbers user picked.

-Code for English Input System
+Code for "English Input System"
 ```
 // include the library code:
 #include <LiquidCrystal.h>